Driver Power State Failure on Windows: Causes and Fixes

 3. Uninstall your device drivers

 If your devices aren’t working properly, they might be missing, incompatible, or corrupt.
-In this case, you just have to uninstall the devices.
-Don’t worry since Windows 10 will automatically install the correct versions afterward.
+In this case, you can uninstall the problematic device driver — but note that Windows may reinstall the same faulty driver or a generic fallback driver, so you will need to install the correct driver manually afterward.

 - Right-click the Windows 10 Start menu and select Device Manager